-Most employers choose to put a written contract of employment in place.
+Many employers choose to put a detailed written contract of employment in place.
 An employment contract includes both its express written terms and implied terms.
 Terms are implied by:

 Common Law, for example, the employer's duty of care and the employee's duty of fidelity.

-Custom and practice in the workplace, for example, sick pay and overtime procedures.
+Custom and practice in the workplace or industry, for example, sick pay and overtime procedures.

 The employee and employer can agree terms and conditions individually or through collective bargaining.

-Nationals from non-exempt countries must obtain a visa before travelling to Ireland.
+Nationals from non-exempt countries must obtain an entry visa before travelling to Ireland.
 Details of exempt and non-exempt countries can be obtained from the Department of Foreign Affairs (www.dfa.ie).
-Possession of a valid visa is essential for visa-required nationals, however it does not confer a right to work as there is a separate process for employment permits.
-Similarly, the grant of an employment permit does not grant any entry or residency rights, and visa-required nationals must still comply with visa requirements after obtaining an employment permit.
+Possession of a valid visa is essential for visa-required nationals, but it simply allows you to present to an immigration office at the point of entry.
+An entry visa does not confer an automatic right to entry (which is subject to the immigration officer) or a right to work as there is a separate process for employment permits.
+Similarly, the grant of an employment permit does not grant any entry or residency rights, and visa-required nationals must still comply with visa and residency requirements after obtaining an employment permit.